ericaliu0610/XcodeLeetcode/README.md

 # XcodeLeetcode
-This project collects some good solutions from my perspectiveof the problems on Leetcode, deployed under XCode environment.
+This project collects some good solutions from my perspective of the problems on Leetcode, deployed under XCode environment.